osmcode/osmium-contrib/README.md

 This repository contains a mixed bunch of more or less useful examples of how to work with the Osmium library.

-You have to set up Libosmium first.
-See http://osmcode.org/libosmium .
+You have to set up [Libosmium](http://osmcode.org/libosmium) first.

 [![Build Status](https://secure.travis-ci.org/osmcode/osmium-contrib.png)](http://travis-ci.org/osmcode/osmium-contrib)